ArtCenter1/omnitrade-terminal/project_management/Open_sorce_possiblity_Plan_A.md

 Your technology choices and phased approach suggest a codebase conducive to modular design:

 - **Frontend**: React’s component-based structure supports reusable, shareable UI elements (e.g., open-sourcing a UI component library).
-- **Backend**: Node.js/Express or Supabase typically encourages service-oriented or API-driven architectures, making it easier to separate public-facing APIs from internal logic.
+- **Backend**: Node.js/Express or Firebase typically encourages service-oriented or API-driven architectures, making it easier to separate public-facing APIs from internal logic.
 - **Phase 1 Foundations**: Version control and CI/CD imply a structured workflow, likely with some separation of concerns already in place.

 Given this, your Phase 3 work (e.g., market data APIs, authentication) is likely being built as distinct modules or services.
 If not, minor adjustments now can ensure modularity without a full overhaul.